Topsort/topsort.js/README.md

   // generate your api key in the auction manager - it should look some thing like this
   // note: this is an invalid key and won't work, you need to replace it with your own
   apiKey: "TSE_4S6o1g1CB5tyRENfhDMAn6viR7A5cy3j1JAR",
-};
+  userAgent?: "Mozilla/5.0" // optional user agent to be added as part of the request };

 createAuction(config, auctionDetails)